-Obese or overweight people are likely to be prediabetic, especially people with pronounced belly fat.
+Obese or overweight people are likely to be prediabetic, especially people with pronounced belly fat, and body fat in general.
 Excess fat cells make the body more resistant to insulin.
 A waist measurement over 40” in a man, or 35” in a woman, correlates strongly with prediabetes, as does a body mass index (BMI) over 25.

 A history of gestational diabetes is another risk factor.
 This type of diabetes occurs in pregnant women when pregnancy changes in the body impede insulin uptake and result in high blood sugar.
 Gestational diabetes can also affect the baby’s health.